Saving Lucca’s Mother in Japanese & English Chrono Trigger

 In English, the password is clearly spelled out: L-A-R-A. In Japanese, the password is different.
 There are four possible spellings, but only one is correct: L-A-L-A. The other three combinations end in failure.
 As a result, Japanese players might’ve had a higher failure rate.

-If you found this article interesting or helpful and know any other fans of Chrono, I hope you'll share it online.
-I appreciate it!
+If you found this article interesting or helpful and know any other fans of Chrono, consider linking them to this article.
+People rarely seek out localization articles, so sharing really helps me a lot!

 76 Comments